Make your own leprechaun trap with your toddlers!

 And even though my elementary-age kids were making a trap for school, they absolutely loved making an additional one for home.

 Will they catch an actual leprechaun.
 Well, that’s doubtful.
 But I do think some extra goodies will be left behind by the leprechaun that was too crafty to be caught!
-This post contains affiliate links.

 How to Make Your Own Leprechaun Trap

 Making a leprechaun trap doesn’t have to be difficult.
 You just have to have imagination!